This

 Opera at USC brings the best of the lyric theatre — opera, operetta and musical theatre —to stages across campus.
 The ensemble’s fall production is The Consul, a musical drama by Spoleto Festival founder and Pulitzer Prize-winning composer Gian Carlo Menotti.

-Purchase tickets online at sc.edu/music/opera or at the door.
+Purchase tickets online or at the door.
 Please note that online sales end at 3:00 p.m. on opening day.
-Purchase tickets at the door one hour before show.
+Tickets available at the door one hour before the show.
 No refunds.
 Adults: $25; Seniors, USC Faculty & Staff, Military: $20; Students with ID: $10,

 Drayton Hall Theatre.